onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 ## Edge scenario

 Doing the computing at the edge may be due to various reasons - need for real-time, privacy, latency, connectivity and more.
-A few examples for edge usage scenarios there are: face recognition, smart assistant, smart city, intelligent traffic control, industrial IoT, video analysis and monitoring, border control, unattended shops, autonomous cars and smart drones.
+A few examples for edge usage scenarios there are: face recognition, smart assistant, smart city, intelligent traffic control, industrial IoT, video analysis and monitoring, autonomous cars and smart drones.

 Edge computing requirements are highly scenario dependent.